danzayau/MovementAPI/README.md

 [![Build Status](https://travis-ci.org/danzayau/MovementAPI.svg?branch=master)](https://travis-ci.org/danzayau/MovementAPI)

-This plugin provides a library and an optional plugin which provides an API for player movement.
+An API for player movement in the form of a [function libary](addons/sourcemod/scripting/include/movement.inc) and an optional plugin with [helpful forwards and natives](addons/sourcemod/scripting/include/movementapi.inc).

 ### Requirements